ChemaMD/ThesisFran/README.md

 This GitHub repository contains the supplementary data and the custom code used in the thesis described below.

 ## How to use and cite these files
 All files are made publicly available and can be used for further research and other applications.
-However, if you use these resources in your work, we kindly ask you to cite our original publication.
+However, if you use these resources in your work, I kindly ask you to cite our original publication.
-Depending on whether you would like to cite the thesis as a whole or only some part of it, we respectfully request you cite different publications.
+Depending on whether you would like to cite the thesis as a whole or only some part of it, I respectfully request you cite the appropriate publication or piece of work.

 - To cite the thesis as a whole OR to cite contents from Chapter 4:
 > **Epigenetic regulation of annelid development and life cycle evolution.**